BadMojoVeryBad/phaser-node-framework/README.md

 # Haydn's Phaser Component Framework
 A small wrapper around Phaser 3 that I use to make video games.
-It's pretty naive and "thrown together", but it does what I need it to for now.
+It's pretty naive and "thrown together" and I wouldn't suggest distributing it, but it does what I need it to for now.
 It contains abstractions for scenes, components, loading assets, and dependency injection.

 ## Prerequisites
 * Yarn ^1.22.3